martinahristoska/Lab_E-commerce/README.md

 # Lab2Emt
-Labaratory exercise using React Js as frontend and Spring Boot as backend
+Labaratory exercise using React JS as frontend and Spring Boot as backend